theopensourceway/guidebook/getting-started/building-a-strategy.md

 Crafting an open source strategy requires representing all key constituencies in the development process to achieve buy-in, exploring reasons why open sourcing makes sense for the organization's goals, ensuring you are measuring the right things to gauge your success, and preparing to pivot if necessary.
 Do all of this well, and you can turn everyone involved into an advocate for the open source project.

+A good open source product strategy provides clarity on which markets you are targeting, the market segmentation between product and project, and the role that the project plays in your entire business strategy and product portfolio.
+Clarifying these things will pay dividends in future discussions concerning the technical roadmap, or the relative prioritization of community promotion versus sales lead generation.
 ### Reviewing the results
 Answers to these seven questions can furnish a single-page document that forms a baseline, a frame of reference, for any project planning conversations.
 After running this exercise, your team or community should share some understanding of the problems your project solves, and for whom.
 You will be able to communicate the value of your project in language that makes sense in your potential users' frame of reference.
 You will understand how your project fits into a market, and what you want to achieve with it there.
 Finally, you will have identified the key group inside your organization who should be aligned on your current status and future strategy.